ThijsTerporten/MemoryMaster/README.md

 ### Bootstrap:

-Has again been used to lay out the page in order to achieve a responsive layout.
+Has been used to lay out the page in order to achieve a responsive layout.

 ## Acknowledgments: